apaladines-techconsulting/Interview_Questions/README.md

 Before of that, I was at Marriot Bonvoy.

-- an international hotel booking app.
+- An international hotel booking app.
+- Recreating the Products section.
+- From UIKit to SwiftUI.
-- Migrate from MVC to MVVM.
+- Migrating from MVC to MVVM.
 - From closures to combine.

-Molded me as iOS lead  by Teaching and Guiding my comrades.

-to provide best performance and stability to customers.
+Molded me as iOS lead by Teaching and Guiding my comrades to provide best performance and stability to customers.

----

 - I am proficient in swift and objective-c,
 - `architectures` like MVC, MVVM, MVVM-C, Clean architecture and VIPER.
 - frameworks like UIKit, SwiftUI, Combine, CoreLocation, PassKit, LocalAuthentication, Firebase and so on.

----

 So I reviewed your app and I liked what is saw and I feel my tech skills make me a good fit here.